apple/swift-migration-guide/Guide.docc/CommonProblems.md

 10 |
 ```

-A very straightforward solution is just to make the type's `Sendable`
+A straightforward solution is to make the type's `Sendable`
-conformance explicit.
+conformance explicit:

 ```swift
 public struct ColorComponents: Sendable {